mdda/mdda.github.io/_posts/AI/2018-07-07-qwiklab-instructions.md

    *  New temporary Cloud account credentials on Left hand side
    *  Can minimise the 'Catalog' sidebar using the 'hamburger'

-   *  Bad instructions are on this page too...
+   *  All the instructions are on this page too (including some pictures), though you may want to keep going through these ones

 #### Set up the Cloud Account (in incognito mode)
    *  With a new incognito mode browser, load [Google Cloud Console](http://console.cloud.google.com/) with the new credentials
       *   May need to sign out of your existing account